 Erasmus+ Virtual Exchange offers a range of Interactive Open Online Courses targeting both formal and non-formal education.
 These courses consist of lecture series, small group dialogue and interactive assignments and include the course European Refuge/es, addressing current issues of integration and diversity and an introductory course to dialogue facilitation to learn the basic concepts of dialogue facilitation and Virtual Exchange.
 Further, Erasmus+ Virtual Exchange is promoting a number of Massive Open Online Courses (MOOCs) enhanced with various degrees of Virtual Exchange elements, to increase dialogue and interactivity.

-There will be further opportunities for Interactive Open Online Courses throughout 2018 and 2019.
+There will be further opportunities for Interactive Open Online Courses throughout 2019.